Beyond and Back: Promotion

 Since Beyond and Back never received a traditional wide release, it was able to largely avoid scrutiny from the national media.
 Sunn Classic Pictures mostly screened its films in smaller towns and non-urban areas.
 It was also popular at drive-in movie theaters.
 This approach "avoided the audiences and the critical media in Los Angeles and New York... if the film failed in any single market, negative word of mouth did not spread to the next locale."

-Wasser's assertion has, however, been disputed: "Wow, I saw it when I was 6.
-Saw it in Brooklyn".